notkaramel/notkaramel/README.md

 # Hi, I'm Antoine! 👋
-Je suis le perfect blend of Electrical, Software, and Music Technology.
-A Linux enthusiast who lives on coffee and the command line (_I use Arch btw_).
+Electrical, Software, and Music Technology.
+Also a Linux enthusiast who lives the command line (_I use Arch btw_).

-> **Crème caramel** 🍮 (a.k.a *flan* or *custard*) is a delicate French dessert.

 ## Have a project in mind and want to collab? 🤔
 [Send me an email](mailto:antoine.phan@mail.mcgill.ca) (antoine.phan@mail.mcgill.ca), or connect with me on [LinkedIn](https://www.linkedin.com/in/antoinephan/) (and please let me know you found me from GitHub!).

-## My evergrowing tech stack 🍔
-- ️⌨️ C/C++, Python, Java, JavaScript/TypeScript
-- 🎞️ SvelteKit, Spring Boot (should I count ReactJS?)
-- 🎨 TailwindCSS, Flowbite, SASS
-- 💾 PostgreSQL
-- 🧑‍💻 Arch-based and Debian-based Linux
-- 🤖 Arduino, Raspberry Pi
-- 🎹 MuseScore, LMMS, SuperCollider
-- 💬 English, French, Vietnamese, Spanish

 ## Currently working on 🛠️
 - 🌟 [ECHOES-from-the-Past/mei-analyser](https://github.com/ECHOES-from-the-Past/mei-analyser): Perform search and analysis of Western Early Music chants (Aquitanian and Square notation).